BasicComputation/x64-lecture/B03 - Debugging.md

 - select "Show Code bytes" to see the data of each machine instruction
 - select "Show Source code" to see the source code along with disassembly
 - select "Show address" to see the address of each machine instruction
-- select "Show symbol names" to see the names of addressses in disassembly code Note that when a instruction read or write data, relative addresses are computated and shown within parentheses. <br>
+- select "Show symbol names" to see the names of addresses in disassembly code <br>
+Note that when a instruction read or write data, relative addresses are computated and shown within parentheses. <br>
 You see a lot of "add byte ptr [rax],al", that is the disassembled machine instruction with the value 00 00.